bcwhite-code/brians-blueprints/self-building-spacex.md

 Fix some defaults:

-* Change landing pad beside red warehouse chests to "(world) Home", substituting the name of the world.
+* Change landing pad beside red warehouse chests to "(world)/Home", substituting the name of the world.
 * Change the landing pad beside the green warehouse chest to "-Personal-".
 * Change the recycling rocket beside the plain warehouse chest to have a destination of Nauvis/Recycling and to "launch when cargo full".
 * Change the channel of the transmitter near the reactor to "(world)/Cannons".